 27 companies met the 70% predicted EUI (pEUI) reduction target.
 20,331 projects reported.
-241 whole-building projects are predicted to be zero net energy.
-15% of 3.3 billion reported GSF meets the 70% pEUI reduction target for whole buildings.
-25% of 433 million reported GSF meets the 25% predicted lighting power density (pLPD) reduction target for interior-only projects.
+194 whole-building projects are predicted to be zero net energy.
+15% of reported whole-building GSF meets the 70% pEUI reduction target.
+33% of reported interior-only GSF meets the 25% predicted lighting power (pLPD) reduction target.
 107 countries represented.
-55% of reported whole-building GSF has been energy modeled.
+61% of reported whole-building GSF has been energy modeled.

 20.2 million metric tons of CO2 emissions were avoided relative to 2030 baselineequivalent buildings.
 Photo by Aziz Ayad on Unsplash Climate change is a health, safety, and welfare crisis.
 Ignoring it would undermine our most critical professional responsibility: to protect our clients, our communities, and our earth.
 The improvement is significant, but with the climate crisis escalating, more needs to be done.
 This year's average weighted pEUI reduction-49%-is the best in 2030 Commitment history, but it is still less than 70% of the fossil fuel and energy reduction target set for active projects in 2019.
 With less than a decade left to meet our industry's 2030 deadline, it is time for every company-and every design professional-to act.
-While there is no current scientific consensus suggesting a direct connection between climate change and the emergence of COVID-19, there is widespread recognition that climate change adversely impacts health and infectious disease occurrence.2 Failure to address common root issues could make future pandemics more frequent and more severe.
+While there is no current scientific consensus suggesting a direct connection between climate change and the emergence of COVID-19, there is widespread recognition that climate change adversely impacts health and infectious disease occurrence.
+Failure to address common root issues could make future pandemics more frequent and more severe.
 The design industry must lead the way.